iamatimnl/Nova-Asia/README.md

 - `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` - optional Telegram notification settings.
 - `SMTP_SERVER`, `SMTP_USERNAME`, `SMTP_PASSWORD`, `FROM_EMAIL` - optional SMTP settings.
 - `TIKKIE_URL` - URL to redirect customers for online payments.

+For local development copy `.env.example` to `.env` and fill in the values.
+Without these variables Telegram, email and payment notifications will fail.